catderohan/PyBer_Analysis/README.md

 * Lowest average fare per ride is urban with 24.53.
 This is most likely due to shorter rides, being it in a more of a city type setting.
 Suburban was next with an average fare per ride $30.97.
 Lastly, rural had the highest average fare per ride of $34.62 due to longer ride lengths.

 **Average fare per driver**
 * Lowest average fare per driver is urban with $16.57.
 In an urban setting, drivers are doing shorter but more frequent drives.
-Next Suburban average fare per driver was $39.50.
+Next suburban average fare per driver was $39.50.
 Lastly, the highest average fare per driver in rural was $55.49.
 Most likely rural had teh highest fare per driver due to less drivers in rural areas and longer rides.

 **Total Fare by City Type**
 * The total fares overall were $63,537 from January to April.
 Urban held the largest share of this with over 62% of total fare share.
 Suburban was next with 30% of total fare percentage.
 Lastly, urban held 6% of total fare share.
 Majority of business comes from the suburban and urban rides.